PhilipClarke1/PhilipClarke1/README.md

 ### Hi there 👋 I am Philip Clarke

 * I am currently pursing a degree at Rollins College.
+   * Graduating May 2024
-   * I plan to graduate in May 2024 with a Computer Science Major and Business Management minor
+   * Majoring in Computer Science and Minoring in Business Management
 * 📫 How to reach me
    * [clarkep19@gmail.com](mailto:clarkep19@gmail.com)